Hey. Let me tell you a story of why and how I become a vegetarian and why I had to stop because of my mental health problems.

-I swear to God every “get over it” “its all in your head” “don’t think about it” “you just have to fight it” “some people have it worse than you” crap shorten my life in half.
+I swear to God every “get over it” “it’s all in your head” “don’t think about it” “you just have to fight it” “some people have it worse than you” crap shorten my life in half.

 I was very weak.

-7 months without proper sleep, food, on painkillers and in constant misery.
+7 months without proper sleep, food, on painkillers, and in constant misery.

 This was the worst time of my life and it was the time I decided to eat meat again.
-Again I was very weak – most movement I was able to do was move to bathroom and even this made me so tired I needed to lie down.
+Again I was very weak – most movement I was able to do was move to the bathroom and even this made me so tired I needed to lie down.

 I was at home one day as I was having my first rehabilitation at my hometown and my dad brought home this very good smelling sausage.
-This was my first meat I ate after 4 years.
+This was the first meat I ate after 4 years.